EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 		- Monitor(common)
 			- Target Resource: service_SQLServer
 			- Wait Time to Start Monitoring: 10

-				- *Note*
+				**Note:**
-					- Monitoring should be delayed to start because the target database takes some seconds to become accessible after the instance service is started.
+				Monitoring should be delayed to start because the target database takes some seconds to become accessible after the instance service is started.
 If 10 seconds is not enough in your environment, double this parameter.

-			- Other settings: Default or as preferred
+			- Other settings: Default or as required
 		- Monitor(special)
-			- Monitor Level: as preferred
+			- Monitor Level: as required
 			- Database name: Enter the database name to be monitored (e.g `testdb`)
 			- Instance: Enter the SQL Server instance name (e.g `MSSQLSERVER`, `SQLEXPRESS`)
 			- User Name/Password: Enter a user name and its password which is accessible to the database to be monitored
-			- Monitor Table Name: Default or as preferred
+			- Monitor Table Name: Default or as required
 			- ODBC Driver Name: Select [ODBC Driver 17 for SQL Server]
 		- Recovery Action
-			- as preferred
+			- as required
 1. Apply the configuration